Our 5-step method to identify your interest and prepare for a career in intellectual property laws

 Now, it is extremely difficult to imagine these situations on one’s own and try solving them.
 In fact, it can take a few months or even years in law school to learn what you can learn in a month.

-However, attempting 6 practical exercises in a month will give you an experience of serving a client as an intellectual property lawyer.
-Imagine solving the real problems dealt with by IP lawyers, through exercises in the course.
+However, attempting 6 practical exercises in a month will give you the experience of serving a client as an intellectual property lawyer.
+Imagine solving the real problems dealt with by IP lawyers through exercises in the course.
 How can one not learn from that?

 We curate the situations and training to give you an experience of the most important skills, and that is why you are able to quickly make progress.